Taoshif1/LearningJSON/README.md

 ## 🤔 What is JSON?

-JSON (JavaScript Object Notation) is a lightweight data-interchange format 🔄.
-It is easy for humans to read and write 📖 and easy for machines to parse and generate 🤖.
-JSON is commonly used for transmitting data between a server and a web application 🌐 and it's widely used in APIs 📡 and configuration files ⚙️.
+JSON (JavaScript Object Notation) is a lightweight data-interchange format.
+It is easy for humans to read and write and easy for machines to parse and generate.
+JSON is commonly used for transmitting data between a server and a web application and it's widely used in APIs 📡 and configuration files.⚙️

 ## 🧐 What will you find here?